bernardosabatinilab/sabatini-datajoint-pipeline/README.md

 ### Worker Deployment using Docker
 ```
 Standard Worker Example
-TO adapt to other workers, follow same convention, just cd to the respective folder
+To adapt to other workers, follow same convention, just cd to the respective folder
 First,

     cd /docker/standard_worker/